KabbAmine/myVimFiles/README.md

-The requirements listed below (GNU/Linux) are managed and installed via scripts from my [dotfiles](https://github.com/kabbamine/mydotfiles) repository, they are here just for reference (And for windows obviously :smile:).
+The requirements listed below (GNU/Linux) are managed and installed via scripts from my [dotfiles](https://github.com/kabbamine/mydotfiles) repository, they are here just for reference (And for windows obviously).

 #### Autoformat